golemfactory/golem-docs/src/pages/docs/creators/ray/conversion-to-ray-on-golem-tutorial.md

 ---

 # Converting a real-life use case to Ray on Golem
-This tutorial explains step-by-step how to parallelize an example app, set Ray on the Golem cluster up, run the script on the cluster and finally stop the cluster.
+This tutorial explains step-by-step how to parallelize an example app, set Ray on the Golem cluster up, run the script on the cluster, and finally stop the cluster.

 The parallelization part is also explained in our PoC demo video